mollymadden/one-good-street-frontend/README.md

 As a result, our main task is to make the 'Library of Care Things' dynamic and link it to a database.

-There are also several issues around components being placed in a way that blocks text, and buttons lacking a label.
+There are also several issues around components being placed in a way that blocks text, and buttons lacking labels.

 ![](docs/Arrow.png)
 ![](docs/Button.png)